JayAkagi/Algorithm-Practice-Journal/ArraysAndLoops_Strings/README.md

 🔹 Set 2: Strings
 Write clean methods for each problem.

--Reverse a string
+- Reverse a string
--Check if a string is a palindrome
+- Check if a string is a palindrome
--Count vowels in a string
+- Count vowels in a string
--Find the first repeating character in a string
+- Find the first repeating character in a string